 How Can You Benefit from House Hacking?

-- Live for free – Wondering how to live for free in 2021?
+- Live for free – Wondering how to live for free?
 Consider house hacking.
 If done properly, this real estate investment strategy will eliminate or minimize your housing costs.
 The money collected through renting out the other units will pay your mortgage, taxes, insurance, and other costs.

 - Better financing terms – With this strategy, landlords get access to owner-occupier financing with favorable terms like a low down payment.